 A Space Analog for the Moon and Mars

-SAM is not another open air analog—this is as close as you can get to living on Mars without reducing gravity or dropping the temperature to −100°C.
+SAM is not another open air analog—this is as close as you can get to living on Mars without reducing gravity or dropping the temperature to 100°C below zero.

-SAM development is lead by University of Arizona Biosphere 2 Visiting Researchers, Kai Staats and Trent Tresch, in concert with senior staff at Biosphere 2, the University of Arizona’s Controlled Environment Agriculture Center, Paragon Space Development Corporation, and NASA.
+SAM development is lead by University of Arizona Biosphere 2 Director of Researcher Kai Staats in concert with senior staff at Biosphere 2.
 SAM is a return to the origin of the iconic Biosphere 2 and a look to the future as we prepare to become an interplanetary species.
-At SAM you are a part of this next, great adventure
+At SAM you are a part of this next, great adventure.